 All or part of your contributions may be tax-deductible, which may reduce your taxable income each year you make a contribution.

-Your contributions will accumulate earnings and grow tax-deferred until you begin taking withdrawals, and they could be in a lower tax bracket.
+Your contributions may accumulate earnings and grow tax-deferred until you begin taking withdrawals in retirement, and by then, you could be in a lower tax bracket.

-There are no income restrictions on eligibility to contribute.
-But there could be a limit on tax deductions if you are also contributing to a 401(k).
+There are no income limit restrictions on eligibility to contribute.
+But you must have taxable compensation and there could be a limit on tax deductions if you are also contributing to a 401(k).

 Low Fees and Minimums